Certificado de artista docente

 4. Context for Creative Work Sample

 • Provide context for your creative work sample.
 Be sure to credit other artists involved in your project (e.g., if you’re submitting choreography performed by a group, you’ll need to credit the other dancers in the performance).
-Please respond to as many of these questions as possible that are applicable to your practice (500-700 words or three minute video):
+Please respond to as many of these questions as possible that are applicable to your practice (3-minute video response):

 • What inspired you to create this type of work, and why did you choose this as your sample?